Exercise: How to Stay Active

 - If you go on vacation, check out the facilities where you'll be staying and bring along your exercise clothes and equipment (resistance band, bathing suit, or walking shoes).

 - If you're sick with the flu, check with your doctor and wait until you feel better before starting your activity again.
 Gradually build up to your previous levels.

 - If you can't go outdoors because of bad weather, try an exercise video, jog in place, dance around the house, or walk up and down the stairs a few extra times.

+Start again at a comfortable level.
 If you haven't exercised for several weeks, make sure you start back at a comfortable level, and then gradually build back up.
 With a little time, you'll be back on track.